Here to learn about our mod? Let us help you!

-A new mechanic to Sonic Riders.
-This is a comeback factor that interacts with Turbulence and Slipstream.
-If the player behind has not interacted with Turbulence or Slipstream for a prolonged period of time, they will gain more air and speed from certain actions.
+Magnetic Impulse (MI) is a new comeback mechanic that interacts with Turbulence and Slipstream.
+If the player behind has not interacted with Turbulence or Slipstream for a prolonged period of time, they will gain additional fuel & speed from performing actions that utilize the environment.

-This is reliant on a timer and the player's placement being below 1st place.
-Similar to Slipstream, the longer you are under the effects of Magnetic Impulse, the stronger it becomes.
-MI reaches full power in 20 seconds.
-This is called Maximum Impulse.
-While under the effects of Turbulence and Slipstream for a second straight, Magnetic Impulse is stalled and begins to decay.
-It takes 15 seconds for MI's intensity to decay from Maximum Impulse.
 MI will reignite when the timer for Turbulence and Slipstream deprivation has been reached again.
 When that happens, the intensity of MI picks up where it left off.
-MI will mainly come into play on stages where Slipstream and Turbulence are not as present, or when a player is no longer within the range of these comeback factors.
+MI mainly comes into play on stages where Slipstream and Turbulence are not as present, or when a player is no longer within the range of these other comeback factors.
 While the player will gain access to more resources, it is up to them to make use of it.

 Red BM Streak - Indicates that MI is active and in effect

 Blue BM Streak - Indicates that MI is dormant and not in effect

 Max MI - Both streaks are present at the same time, are slightly bigger, and are rotating very fast